phoenix1331/Express-Server-for-MongoDB-and-EmberJS/README.md

 # Express Server for MongoDB and Ember JS

-I used this server to sit between MongoDB and my basic [EmberJS App](https://github.com/phoenix1331/EmberApp)
+This server sits between MongoDB and a basic [EmberJS App](https://github.com/phoenix1331/EmberApp)

 ## Prerequisites